Formulating and running a model: house construction scheduling

 - Enter a name for your notebook and click Generate.

-In the Visualization view you can customize what you want to see
+In the Visualization view you can customize what you want

-these charts and use the
+aggregated in these charts and use the

-calculate property to define how to represent certain data
+calculate property to define how to

-values in your charts.
+represent certain data values in your charts.